 Earlier in May, the police in Hanoi and Saigon busted another illegal gambling ring, worth $858 million, and arrested 21 people for their involvement.
-28-year-old Nguen Thi Huong Ly and 24-year-old Nguen Duc Manh were allegedly running the operations, using out-of-the-country web server to host their gambling website and local residents as agents to channel players.
+28-year-old Nguen Thi Huong Ly and 24-year-old Nguen Duc Manh were allegedly running the operations, using an out-of-the-country webserver to host their gambling website and local residents as agents to channel players.
 Gambling was disguised under virtual games of poker and lottery.

 Ly’s function was to create clients’ accounts on the website where potential players would need to perform the transactions, and together with Manh to guide potential gamblers how to use their personal bank accounts to transfer the money and play the games on offer.